We can all agree that when considering moving to another country permanently, what we desire the most is obtaining the status of a permanent resident.

 • having exceptional abilities or talents; OR

-• being selected in the Green Card Lottery and passing the consular process.
+• being selected in the Diversity Visa Program and passing the consular process.

 There are other eligibility requirements that must be satisfied, such as passing a security check, before the US Permanent Resident Visa can be issued.